NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/Storage.md

 - or upload data to CloudStor: `rclone copy --progress --transfers 8 .
 CloudStor:/data-processed`

 ### Globus
 We also provide the globus client, so you can transfer large amounts of data between globus endpoints and Neurodesktop.
-You can configure it by running:
+You can configure it by running the following commands in the Neurodesktop environment:
 ```bash
 ml globus
 # First run the setup: